0xido/luckyjackmap/README.md

 Special thanks to:
  - Algernhon [@algernhon] for his project [ROP-MAP](https://rop-map.com/), I was looking to find a way to create this project and he gave me the base with his code.
  - Tom Horn for his data and for allowing me to use it.
-All the data for the markers will be taken from [The Patrick O'Brian Mapping Project](https://www.cannonade.net/index.php).
+All the data markers and paths have been taken from [The Patrick O'Brian Mapping Project](https://www.cannonade.net/index.php).